-- regularizer (string) The regularization strategy to use with the loss function. - LP the model will use L1, L2 or L3 based on the value passed to param p. - None the model will not use any regularizer - regularizer\params (dict) Parameters dictionary specific to the regularizer.
-(Refer documentation of regularizer for more details) - model\checkpoint\path (string) Path to save the model.
+- regularizer (string) The regularization strategy to use with the loss function. - None: the model will not use any regularizer (default) - 'LP': the model will use L1, L2 or L3 based on the value of regularizer_params['p'] (see below). - regularizer_params (dict) Dictionary of regularizer-specific hyperparameters.
+See the regularizers documentation for additional details.